 - 7.1 There are several policies and guidance which link to this policy.
-All relate to our role in safeguarding our customers, employees and volunteers. - 7.2 The policies most directly linked to this are; - Guidance on Safeguarding Adults and Children - Code of Conduct - Serious Incidents Policy and Guidance - Complaints Policy and Guidance on Managing Complaints - 7.3 The policy aligns with our commissioner, funder, regulatory and inspectorate frameworks requirements, including: - Care Quality Commission
+All relate to our role in safeguarding the people we support, employees and volunteers. - 7.2 The policies most directly linked to this are; - Guidance on Safeguarding Adults and Children - Code of Conduct - Serious Incidents Policy and Guidance - Complaints Policy and Guidance on Managing Complaints - Safer Recruiting Policy - Disciplinary Policy - 7.3 The policy aligns with our commissioner, funder, regulatory and inspectorate frameworks requirements, including: